Back to Blog

 Curious what protein the actual gyms stock?
 I've checked out what's available at various Singapore gyms over the years.

 Premium places like Ultimate Performance CBD typically stock ON Gold Standard, BSN, and sometimes Dymatize.
-They're not marking it up much above retail — maybe $5-10 per tub — so it's convenient if you run out.
+They're not marking it up much above retail, so it's convenient if you run out.

 Chain gyms vary wildly.
 Some Snap Fitness locations have vending machines with single-serve sachets.
-Expensive ($3-4 per serve) but useful in a pinch.
+Premium-priced per serve but useful in a pinch.

 The boutique studios generally don't sell supplements, but places like Athletic Collective Orchard sometimes have partnerships with supplement brands for member discounts.